kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 ## Read Documents

 Kuzzle exposes methods to read documents.
-There is two way of retrieving documents:
+There are two way of retrieving documents:
- - by document `_id`
+ - using a document unique identifier (`_id` field)
  - with a [search query](/core/2/guides/main-concepts/3-querying)

 ### Retrieve Documents by _id